programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 If there are Unicode byte order marks (referred to as a BOM) at the beginning of the file you will need to remove it.
 Similarly, make sure the line endings are consistent.

-> If a file has been created on a Mac and a Windows machine make sure that the line endings are consistent.
+> If a file has been edited on multiple platforms (such as Mac, Windows or Unix machines) make sure that the line endings are consistent.
-> (The command line tool [dos2unix](https://sourceforge.net/projects/dos2unix/) is one way to ensure that the line endings are consistent for Mac, Windows or Unix.)
+> The command line tool [dos2unix](https://sourceforge.net/projects/dos2unix/) is one way to ensure that the line endings are consistent for Mac, Windows or Unix.)
 > The command line tool [CSVKit](http://csvkit.readthedocs.org/en/0.9.0/) is another way to ensure your CSV files are well formed.

 Neo4j's batch import tool takes CSV files and imports them.